Brent Scowcroft Award Fellowship

 Brent Katz

-Brent joins the Aspen Strategy Group as a recent graduate from Duke University, where his studies focused on comparative politics, democracy, and international relations.
-He completed his B.A. in Political Science, earning high distinction for his honors thesis on Hungarian illiberal democracy.
-He brings professional experience in nonprofits, political campaigns, and Congress, including a legislative internship in the office of former Speaker Nancy Pelosi.
-As an undergraduate, Brent was Alumni Relations Chair for Duke’s Program in American Grand Strategy, one of the nation’s premier co-curricular programs on national security, military, and intelligence issues.
-He spent a semester in Denmark studying the European Union, Russian hybrid warfare, and economic sanctions, and participated in educational visits to EU institutions in Brussels.
-Brent is eager to support ASG’s mission.
+Brent Katz is currently a Legislative Correspondent for Congressman Tom Suozzi, who represents Long Island.
+Previously, he was a Brent Scowcroft Award Fellow at the Aspen Strategy Group (ASG), where he helped organize the annual Aspen Security Forum, annual ASG Summer Workshop, and a Track II Dialogue with the China Central Party School.
+He also assisted in coordinating a roundtable discussion with members of the U.S. strategic community and a Chinese delegation led by Director Wang Yi, in the first U.S. visit by a Chinese Foreign Minister since 2019.
+During his fellowship, Brent co-authored a report with the MITRE Corporation on integrated deterrence, titled, “A Sum Greater Than Its Parts: Integrated Deterrence and Strategic Competition.”
+Brent is a graduate from Duke University, where his studies focused on comparative politics, national security, and international relations.
+He completed his B.A. in Political Science, earning high distinction for his honors thesis on illiberal democracy in Hungary.
+He has professional experience in think tanks, political campaigns, and Congress, including a legislative internship in the office of former Speaker Nancy Pelosi.
+As an undergraduate, Brent helped run Duke’s Program in American Grand Strategy, one of the nation’s premier co-curricular programs on national security, military, and intelligence issues.
+He spent a semester in Denmark studying the European Union, Russian hybrid warfare, and economic sanctions.

 Chris Herrmann